Join 3000+ Satisfied students!

 Thank you for taking this course!

-I'm an online entrepreneur with a passion for computer hardware and an extensive background in the professional IT field.
+I'm a tech fanatic with a passion for computer hardware and an extensive background in the professional IT field.

-I've loved tinkering with computers my whole life, building and upgrading systems here and there.
-I can honestly say I've learned a lot along the way, and acquired a lot of skills that really take hands on experience to learn.
-Skills that you only learn from numerous past failures.
+Naturally, I've loved tinkering with computers my whole life, building and upgrading various systems along the way.
+I can honestly say I've learned a lot, I've acquired many skills that really take hands on experience to learn.
+Skills developed through numerous failures.
 These, are the most valuable.
 Know why?
 Because there's no such thing as failure!
-You either win, or you learn.
+You either win, or you learn from the experience.

-Nothing makes me happier than passing on this valuable knowledge onto those out there willing to learn and expand their skill sets.
-I believe knowledge should be applicable, understandable, most importantly, useful.
-If you take any of my courses, you'll see how detailed I get in breaking down my explanations.
+Nothing makes me happier than passing on my expertise onto those out there willing to learn and expand their skill sets.
+I believe knowledge should be applicable, understandable, and most importantly, useful.
+If you take any of my courses, you'll see how detailed I get in breaking down every idea.
 You won't miss a thing!